Ron Underwood

 Ronald Brian Underwood (born November 6, 1953) is an American film and television director, known for directing such films as Tremors (1990), City Slickers (1991), Heart and Souls (1993), and Mighty Joe Young (1998).

 Early life

 Underwood was born November 6, 1953, in Glendale, California, the son of Ella Julia (née Green) and Laurence Joseph Underwood.
 In school he lived in Ceylon, now Sri Lanka, as an American Field Service Intercultural Programs exchange student.
-After graduating from high school, he briefly attended Occidental College as a pre-med student, but transferred to the USC School of Cinema (now USC School of Cinematic Arts) after deciding to become a filmmaker.
+After graduating from high school, he briefly attended Occidental College as a pre-med student, but transferred to the USC School of Cinema-Television (now USC School of Cinematic Arts) after deciding to become a filmmaker.
 Underwood majored in cinema with a minor in anthropology.
 During a summer break while at USC, he directed the first film produced about the sport of hang gliding.
 "Hang Gliding: The New Freedom" was distributed by Paramount Communications, a short film division of Paramount Pictures.